2adapt/template-general/README.md

 ```
 # https://github.com/fastify/fastify-autoload#override-typescript-detection-using-an-environment-variable
-"If FASTIFY_AUTOLOAD_TYPESCRIPT is set to a truthy value, Autoload will load .ts files,
-expecting that node has a TypeScript-capable loader."
+"If FASTIFY_AUTOLOAD_TYPESCRIPT is truthy, Autoload will load .ts files, expecting that node has a ts-capable loader."

 FASTIFY_AUTOLOAD_TYPESCRIPT=1 node --import ts-blank-space/register src/server.ts
 ```

-NOTE: the built-in type stripping won't work for ".ts" files inside "node_modules"; so we  might actually need to use `ts-blank-space` even for nodejs >= 22.6.
+NOTE: the built-in type stripping won't work for `.ts` files inside `node_modules`; so we  might actually prefer to use `ts-blank-space`, even for nodejs >= 22.6.

-### Build (not necessary because we use only typescript that can be erased)
+### Build

+Since we are using only typescript that can be erased, the build step is actually not necessary.
+We can start node directly and all typescript will be removed on the fly.

-Build with the official compiler:
+Build with `tsc`:

 ```
-# this should fail because we are using 'allowImportingTsExtensions'
+# this should fail because we are using `allowImportingTsExtensions: true`; set to false for the build;
 rm -rf ./dist && ./node_modules/.bin/tsc
 ```